bridgecrewio/checkov/docs/6. Contribution/Contribution Overview.md

 A check is a class that implements an `abstract` base check class that corresponds to a particular provider and type.
 For example, all checks with the type `resource` and the provider `aws` implement the resource base check class found at `checkov/terraform/checks/resource/base_check.py`.
 The resource check needs to implement the abstract method of its base check, named `scan_resource_conf`.
 The input for this is a dictionary of all the key-valued resource attributes, and the output is a `CheckResult`.

-For an example of a full implementation of a check, please refer to the [Policy Documentation](doc:custom-policies).
+For an example of a full implementation of a check, please refer to the [Custom Policy Documentation](../3.Custom%Policies/Overview.md).

 ## Testing